thatsamguy/thatsamguy-web/website/content/2019-03-13-nginx-iso8601-time-format.md

 How do we log time in ISO8601 format with millisecond precision within Nginx if we don't have that available?

-A quick internet search will show many others having the same issue without a simple solution.
+A quick (or not so quick) internet search showed me many others having the same issue without a simple solution.

 **Option 1:** Log both variables, then use some other program to merge the milliseconds from `$msec` into the `$time_iso8601`.
 (E.g.: Logstash)